Insights from Those Who DO Remember

 Left-wing or Right-wing are irrelevant: it’s Collectivism!

-This was a point I too made in Why You Should Stop Using the Concepts "Left-wing" and "Right-wing".
+The following was a point I too made in Why You Should Stop Using the Concepts "Left-wing" and "Right-wing".

 “If I believed that force would ever build a better world, I would be a Marxist revolutionary.
 But I have no more faith in poor men's animal instincts than in rich men's.
 And I want no proletarian revolution until the proletariat has demonstrated devotion to reason, which the rich, with larger opportunities to cultivate that virtue, have so universally failed to achieve.
 I favour the underdog against the upperdog, but I favour something better than a dog above both of them”. - Mayer